 Susan Miracle has watched Composable Systems grow from a tiny startup to a full-fledged company over the past 10 years but it was just this January that she officially joined the team as our Director of Finance.
+In July 2017, Susan stepped up to the plate as our Director of Operations.
 She’s worked in a variety of behind-the-scenes roles over the last decade and I thought it was about time she gets her moment of Composable fame.

 What did you want to be when you were five years old?
 I wanted to be a veterinarian.

 Any reason why?
 I loved animals.
 I grew up with horses, a cow, rabbits, dogs, cats.
 And honestly I still want to be a veterinarian.